 - Lean Six Sigma process improvement execution can now follow a consistent roadmap, which can be presented in its training, so that everyone is working from the ″same sheet of music″;e., success is more than just learning the tools but how to also effectively integrate process improvement tools so that waste is minimized when executing an improvement project.

 - A no-charge zip file that contains over 100 Lean Six Sigma example and exercise data sets, which can be used in organizational training.

-- A no-charge Minitab add-in that can be downloaded for easy creation of a Lean Six Sigma improvement project metric baseline and later demonstration that a process-enhancement-effort enhanced the project′s metric response with the measurement output change.
+- A no-charge stand-alone R-coded app that can be downloaded for easy creation of a Lean Six Sigma improvement project metric baseline and later demonstration that a process-enhancement-effort enhanced the project′s metric response with the measurement output change.

 - How to select projects so that executives will be able see the benefits from improvement efforts.